DCF-2/GSmart/README.md

 Bash

 git clone [YOUR_REPOSITORY_URL]

-cd [PROJECT_FOLDER_NAME]
+cd GSmart

 Build with Maven:
 Run the following command in the project root.
-It will compile the code, resolve dependencies, and create an executable JAR in the target/ folder.
+This will compile the code, resolve dependencies, and create an executable JAR in the target/ folder.

 Bash